JupiterOne-Archives/docs/README.md

 - After a branch has been merged to `main` differences between the two will be used to create/remove/edit articles and Knowledge categories

-- Folders added or changed will create new Knowledge Categories with each child of that directory becoming either `Articles` or additional child (nested) Knowledge Categories.
+- Folders added or changed will create new Knowledge Categories with each child of that directory becoming either `Articles` or additional child (nested) `Knowledge Categories`.

 ## Requirements and Gotchas